 Six BP511/BP511A per camera: 10/30/50D, five chargers.

 Note: I really like pairing up 1.6X and FF cameras.
-The 7D is a very good matchup with the 5D MkII - thanks to shared battery tech, same memory used, similar control layout, features, etc. I struggled with learning the AF system on 7D, but am now getting consistent results, so I'll likely be selling off the 10D, 30D, 50D and their specific accessories soon.
-I really don't need nine DSLRs!
+The 7D or 7DII is a very good matchup with the 5D MkII - thanks to shared battery tech, same memory cards, similar control layout, features, etc. I struggled with learning the AF system on 7D, but learned to get consistent results!
+There's a similar, though not quite as steep, learning curve with the even more complex AF system in 7DII.

 - Canon Film SLRs: